fezhull/Flutter-App-with-Laravel-Backend-Integration/README.md

 - Scalability: It’s easier to scale and add more features as the project grows.

-##PropertyCubit

-The PropertyCubit is the heart of the application’s state management.
-It fetches data from the backend API, handles CRUD operations,

 and updates the UI by emitting different states.